NY attorney says feds probing his pardon talks with Cohen

-NEW YORK (AP) — An attorney who says he sought a presidential pardon for Michael Cohen has agreed to provide documents to federal prosecutors.

-Attorney Robert Costello said in a statement Wednesday that the records would support his claim that Cohen asked him to broach the possibility of a pardon.
+NEW YORK (AP) — Federal prosecutors have requested copies of communications Michael Cohen had with a New York attorney who broached the possibility of a pardon from President Donald Trump, the attorney said Wednesday.

-Costello disputed Cohen’s claim that President Donald Trump and his legal team “dangled” a possible pardon before Cohen began cooperating with federal prosecutors.
+The attorney, Robert J. Costello, released a statement disputing Cohen’s claim that Trump “dangled” a presidential pardon in front of Cohen before he began cooperating with federal prosecutors and special counsel Robert Mueller.

+“We have documents to back our position up, and are preparing to provide these to the U.S. Attorney’s office, who has asked for them,” Costello said in the statement.
+The statement referred to Cohen’s account of the pardon discussions as “utter nonsense.”

+Federal prosecutors requested emails and documents from Costello last week amid an investigation into “possible violations of federal criminal law,” The New York Times reported Wednesday, citing a copy of the request.

 Most Read Nation & World Stories